 A look at the white forms seated on the stone bench which ran round that ghastly board confirmed this view.
-They were human bodies indeed, or rather they had been human; now they were /stalactites/.
-This was the way in which the Kukuana people had from time immemorial preserved
+They were human bodies indeed, or rather they had been human; now they were stalactites.
+This was the way in which the Kukuana people had from time immemorial preserved their royal dead.
+They petrified them.
+What the exact system might be, if there was any, beyond the placing of them for a long period of years under the drip, I never discovered, but there they sat, iced over and preserved for ever by the silicious fluid.

-Anything more awe-inspiring than the spectacle of this long line of departed royalties (there were twenty-seven of them, the last being Ignosi's father), wrapped, each of them, in a shroud of ice-like spar, through which the features could be dimly discovered, and seated round that inhospitable board, with Death himself for a host, it is impossible to imagine.
-That the practice of thus preserving their kings must have been an ancient one is evident from the number, which, allowing for an average reign of fifteen years, supposing that every king who reigned was placed here--an improbable thing, as some are sure to have perished in battle far from home--would fix the date of its commencement at four and a quarter centuries back.
+Anything more awe-inspiring than the spectacle of this long line of departed royalties (there were twenty-seven of them, the last being

+" "Now haste ye, my handmaidens, haste and see How he sits there and glowers with his head on his knee," Ignosi's father), wrapped, each of them, in a shroud of ice-like spar, through which the features could be dimly discovered, and seated round that inhospitable board, with Death himself for a host, it is impossible to imagine.
+That the practice of thus preserving their kings must have been an ancient one is evident from the number, which, allowing for an average reign of fifteen years, supposing that every king who reigned was placed here-an improbable thing, as some are sure to have perished in battle far from home-would fix the date of its commencement at four and a quarter centuries back.